 File links can contain additional information to make Emacs jump to a particular location in the file when following a link.
-This can be a line number or a search option after a double1 colon.
-For example:
+This can be a line number or a search option after a double colon.
+For example, when the command C-c 1 creates a link (see Section 4.4 [Handling links], page 19) to a file, it encodes the words in the current line as a search string that can be used to find this line back later when following the link with C-c C-o.